microsoft/onnxruntime/docs/get-started/with-javascript.md

 ### Supported Versions

 ONNX Runtime supports mainstream modern browsers/OS on Windows, Ubuntu, macOS, Android, and iOS.
 You can check the [compatibility](https://github.com/Microsoft/onnxjs#Compatibility) of ONNX Runtime with modern browsers and operating systems for your desktop and mobile platforms.
 In-browser inference is possible with [ONNX Runtime Web JavaScript](https://cloudblogs.microsoft.com/opensource/2021/09/02/onnx-runtime-web-running-your-machine-learning-model-in-browser/) that can enable cross-platform portability for web-applications.
+Check out the [ONNX Runtime Web demos!](https://microsoft.github.io/onnxruntime-web-demo/#/) for image recognition, handwriting analysis, real-time emotion detection, object detection, and so on.